fransimo/fransimo_info/content/docs/art/It_is_in_all_of_us/first-part/talking_with_the_trees/references/_index.en.md

 Kingsley also says:

-> *(translated paraphrase from the Spanish source)* This life of the senses cannot satisfy us, although the world may seem to tell us otherwise with a kindly, sympathetic smile… that all we have to do is try a little harder to get back to our work, to keep ourselves entertained, with all the fairground noise around us, as we wait for the decisive moment; the moment of having had enough; the moment of being finished; the moment of having done our best so that it all may end, so we can slip backstage and disappear.

-And also:
+> This life of the senses can never fulfil us, even though the whole world will tel1 us the oρρosite.
+It never was meant to fulfil us.
+The truth is so simρle, so lovingly simple: if we want to grow up, become true men and women, we have to face death before we die.
+We have to discover what it is to be able to slide behind the scenes and disappear.
+(DPW, p.
+6)

+This clear reference to the initiatory path may be very extreme, although it is nonetheless true.
+I prefer to believe that there is a middle ground in the dialogue with life.
+A gentler path that allows us to access what we have forgotten with smaller steps that we can incorporate into our daily lives, which can seep in like water from a stream that gradually clears our blindness.
+A simple practice that helps us open the door to the wisdom of life so that it can seep into our art, from where it can help others.

+Today we have many traditions that can help us, but we should always keep in mind these words from PK:

-> *(translated paraphrase from the Spanish source)* But we belong to the West.
-The more things we find there—brilliant, moving, fascinating—the more we miss what matters.
-All the ingenuity, creativity, and originality: these are not fundamental answers and only create more problems.
+> But we belong to the West.
+The more we find in the East οι- anywhere else the more it makes us inwardly divided, homeless in our own land.
+We become cultural tramps and vagabonds.
+The solutions we find are never fundamental answers.
+They only aeate more ρroblems.
+(DPW, p.
+6)

-We can and need to nourish ourselves from India and from the Americas, but always bringing their message closer—translating it to our situation, to our own territory.
-Not to borrow what “does not belong to us,” but to listen to what is already inside, to make it explicit.
-As an example of such translations we can read Dhyani Ywahoo in [*Voices of Our Ancestors: Cherokee Teachings from the Wisdom Fire*](https://amzn.to/4hJgdoo):
+We can and must draw inspiration from India and America, but without losing sight of the fact that magic “is in all of us”.
+Knowing that they speak to us in another language that resonates within us because it is a fundamental truth, but one that we must translate.

 > Practice of sacred relationship is the practice of good relations with all in the family of life.
 Thus the Pale One gave seven reminders to the people, that all might recall and honor the unity of the hoop:
 >